joshtynjala/actionscript-3.0-developers-guide/html-content-in-adobe-air/programming-html-and-javascript-in-air/about-the-htmlloader-class.md

 The files you install with the AIR application have access to the AIR APIs.
 For security reasons, content from other sources do not.
-For example, this restriction prevents content from a remote domain (such as http://example.com) from reading the contents the user’s desktop directory (or worse).
+For example, this restriction prevents content from a remote domain (such as http://example.com) from reading the contents the user's desktop directory (or worse).

 Because there are security loopholes that can be exploited through calling the `eval()` function (and related APIs), content installed with the application, by